sapphi-red/json-constantiater/README.md

 ```

 ### `omitnano`
-This options omit nanoseconds of time.Time.
+Set this option to omit nanoseconds of time.Time.

 ```go
 type A struct {